UPDATED: APRIL 27, 2023 | 2 MIN READ

 Dangerous driving is the leading cause of traffic fatalities.
 Even if you are surrounded by road rage, it is important to promote a safe driving environment yourself to the best of your ability.
 Respect the speed limit, always check for motorists before changing lanes, and keep yourself in check if you find yourself getting aggressive or impatient.

 The quickest answer: let it go.
 The best way to respond to road rage is to avoid contributing to it yourself by growing irate.
 Reckless driving is more common the more emotionally compromised you become.

-It t is also important to develop strong defensive driving techniques for the areas of road rage that are out of your control.
+It is also important to develop strong defensive driving techniques for the areas of road rage that are out of your control.
 Always be alert, focused, and aware of your surroundings.
-Assume that other drivers will be more reckless than you so that if someone tailgates you, cuts you off, or whips around your motor vehicle, you can respond quickly and safely.
+Assume that other drivers will be more reckless than you so that you can respond quickly and safely if someone tailgates you, cuts you off, or whips around your motor vehicle.

 What were the top causes of traffic congestion in 2022?